joesan/plant-infra/pi/README.md

 # Kubernetes Cluster SetUp on a Raspberry Pi

-This is a multi step process and we go through each of this in this document
+This is a multi step process and we go through each of this in this document!
+Having patience is recommended!

 ## Pre-Requisites